|Semester 1 Credit Value:||20|

 Many genres and forms will be considered – fiction, drama, poetry, children’s literature, travel writing, life writing, and so on – and this material will be placed in its historical, cultural and social contexts.
 The overarching intellectual aim of the module will be to enable students to understand how encounters with new peoples, places and ideas were reflected in, mediated by, and sometimes actually created in, literature.

 The primary mode of teaching on the module will two lectures and one seminar per week.
-In addition, there will be a field trip and a theatre workshop.
 The first, introductory, lectures will be delivered by the module teaching team in concert, as will review lectures at the midpoint and end of the module.
 Other lectures will usually be delivered by an individual member of the team.
 After the first weeks, lectures will focus on specific set texts, often with two lectures on each set text.

 The texts set for the module may change from year to year, but they will usually include fiction, poetry, children’s literature, drama, travel writing and life writing, spanning the period from the 1680s to 1800.